mesosphere-backup/dcos-hazelcast/README.md

 # Credits
 Kudos to Luca Burgazzoli who wrote the hazelcast dns discovery strategy.
-The marathon-hazelcast container using some ideas of this implementation and the example app has this artifact as dependency.
+The example app uses this discovery to find the hazelcast cluster.